Shadrick McAfee

-Shadrick "Mac" McAfee (born September 22, 1974) is the former head coach of the Louisiana Swashbucklers of the Arena Football League, and a former player of several professional leagues.
+Shadrick "Mac" McAfee (born September 22, 1974) is the former head coach of the Louisiana Swashbucklers, and a former player of several professional leagues.

 Career

 McAfee attended Philadelphia High School in Mississippi.
 He played college football at NCAA Division II Mississippi College, and after two years transferred to the University of Central Arkansas.
 In 1998, he was named all Gulf South Conference at running back.

 Professionally, McAfee spent time with teams of the National Football League, Canadian Football League, Regional Football League, Arena Football League 2, National Indoor Football League, Intense Football League, and Indoor Football League.
 He played running back, wide receiver, defensive back, linebacker, and kick returner in his career.